FAQ Fast Start

 Throughout my life, I have had friends and colleagues from other countries, and I have learned to speak slow and clear, when needed, breaking sentences into words that may easily translate or sound similar.

-No. It’s less about the size of the camera and more about your comfort level with it.
+No. It’s less about the size of the camera and more about your knowledge and comfort level with it.
 There are mirrorless, dSLRs, hybrids, compact point & shoot cameras and, of course, smartphones.
 It’s true, for some things, your ability to capture the scene you want may be limited by your camera’s technology or lens you’re carrying.
 That said, we will look for different angles that you can capture.

-The number of locations or amount of time we are able to spend creating photos will be directly impacted by the amount of time spent teaching you how to use your camera’s buttons or the basics of photography such as definitions of aperture, ISO, etc. If you have an opportunity to attend a workshop or learn online prior to your visit, our time can be spent concentrating on capturing the city to tell the story of your visit.
+The number of locations or amount of time we are able to spend creating photos will be directly impacted by the amount of time spent teaching how to use your camera’s buttons or the fundamentals of photography such as definitions of aperture, ISO, etc. If you have an opportunity to attend a workshop or learn online prior to your visit, our time can be spent concentrating on capturing the city to tell the story of your visit.
 I’m happy to recommend some excellent online workshops, if you would like.

 Not to worry.
 Every person has a different photographic eye, regardless of experience level.
 As a local who explores the city regularly, I see Chicago differently than most of you will.
 You will give me insight into your perspective through your answers to the pre-booking questions, and I will build the tour based on your eye, not mine.
 That said, I may share with you what I see to open your eyes to a different perspective.